-A Neighbourhood Activity Node is proposed for the intersection of the central north-south collector road and the east-west collector road, within the Neighbourhood Centre Area.
-It is situated adjacent to the proposed Neighbourhood Park and in close proximity to an Elementary School, which are uses that serve as a focus for the community.
+A Neighbourhood Activity Node is proposed for the intersection of Street 'A' and Street 'B' and in the Neighbourhood Centre Area.
+This activity node is situated adjacent to the proposed Neighbourhood Park and in close proximity to an Elementary School, which will serve as defining areas for the community.
 Through a consistent design and material palette, the Neighbourhood Activity Node is an effective tool in creating a sense of entry into a discernible, cohesive community.

-- The Argo Joshua Creek Neighbourhood Activity Node shall be identified through gateway elements incorporated into the park entry on the north-west corner (see fig. 6.1.1 Facility Fit for the Neighbourhood park) as well as the proposed mixed-use buildings at the south-east corner. - The Node shall act as an important identifier that reflects the character and theme of the community. - The Node shall serve as an effective way-finding marker from outside the Argo Joshua Creek community.
+- The Argo Joshua Creek Neighbourhood Activity Node shall be identified through gateway elements incorporated into the park entry on the north-west corner (see fig. 5.1.1 Facility Fit for the Neighbourhood Park), as well as the proposed mixed-use buildings at the south-east corner. - The Node shall act as an important identifier that reflects the character and theme of the community. - The Node shall serve as an effective way-finding marker from outside the Argo Joshua Creek community.